Installation

 You can try DeLTA out without installing anything on Google Colab.

-Hardware requirements#
+Hardware requirements

 DeLTA runs much faster on a GPU.
 To do so you will need an nvidia gpu with a cuda compute capability of 3.5 or higher and an up-to-date gpu driver.
-If no compatible GPU/driver is found on the system, tensorflow will run on CPU.
+If no compatible GPU/driver is found on the system, DeLTA will run on the CPU, but it will be slower.
+Computing clusters and cloud computing platforms are also an alternative that has been working well for us.

-The WSL can be seen as a Linux emulator running inside Windows.
+WSL can be seen as a Linux emulator running inside Windows.
 If you already have it installed, you can already continue with the Linux instructions.
 Otherwise, install it, and then follow the Linux instructions.

-Installing the WSL
+Installing WSL

-To activate the WSL on Windows, first ensure that Windows Update is up to date, and if you have a GPU make sure you are using the latest drivers.
+To activate WSL on Windows, first ensure that Windows Update is up to date, and if you have a GPU make sure you are using the latest drivers.

 Then, using the “Turn Windows features on or off” tool, turn on the Virtual Machine Platform and the Windows Subsystem for Linux features.
 You may now check again for Windows updates.